Best 3D Printer Under £500 UK 2026

 Diminishing Returns Above £500, you're paying for convenience features (dual materials, enclosed chambers, automatic everything) rather than print quality improvements.
 The difference between a £200 print and a £500 print is minimal in skilled hands.
 The difference in frustration level is significant.

-Running Costs Factor in filament: around £15-25 per kg of PLA.
+Running Costs Factor in filament: around £15-25 per kg of PLA (see our filament comparison for costs across materials).
 Most prints use 10-100g, so material costs are minimal.
 Electricity adds pennies per print.
 The real cost is your time learning.

-Our Recommendation If you want to learn: Ender 3 V3 SE at £170 If you want to print: Bambu Lab A1 Mini at £200 If you want reliability: Prusa MINI+ at £400
+Our Recommendation If you want to learn: Ender 3 V3 SE at £170 If you want to print: Bambu Lab A1 Mini at £200 If you want multi-colour: Creality K2 SE at £239 If you want the best: Bambu Lab P2S at £479 If you want reliability: Prusa MINI+ at £400

 Products Mentioned in This Guide